Motivation in UX/UI Design

 For example, an app might make users feel like they are missing out on a chance to try something.
 That thing is always available, but the deception of a limited opportunity makes users more likely to engage.
 Another example is a task the user cannot easily back out of without closing the app, so they will be encouraged to complete it to save their progress.

 Use intrinsic motivation as often as possible and avoid coercing users into behaviors they aren't comfortable with.
-Otherwise, you risk damaging trust with the brand and, more importantly, promoting unhealthy behaviors in your users.
-Using deceptive patterns or exploiting motivation can be profitable in the short term.
+Otherwise, you risk losing trust and possibly promoting unhealthy behaviors in your users.
+Using deceptive patterns or exploiting motivation may be profitable in the short term.
 However, it undercuts the long-term goal of a product that users value and enjoy.

 Learn More About Motivation